-Prepare the Meatballs
+Step 3: Prepare the Meatballs

-Now, for the meatballs.
+Third, prepare the meatballs.

-I just buy my favorite frozen meatballs and throw them in the oven.
+Full disclosure: I just buy my favorite frozen meatballs and throw them in the oven.

-You could make homemade meatballs, as I’m sure that would be tastier.
+Obviously, you can make homemade meatballs, as I’m sure that would be tastier.

-But when you’re short on time and just want something easy but still delicious, frozen meatballs are your friend!
+However, when you’re short on time and just want something easy but still delicious, frozen meatballs are your friend!

-Cook the Couscous
+Step 4: Cook the Couscous

-Then while the meatballs are cooking in the oven, prepare the couscous.
+Fourth, while the meatballs are cooking in the oven, prepare the couscous.

-Love me some couscous!
+I absolutely love me some couscous!